wingo/whippet/README.md

  * Facilitate conservative collection via mark byte array, oracle for "does this address start an object"

- * Enable in-place generational collection via nursery bit in metadata byte for new allocations, remset bit for objects that should be traced for nursery roots, and a card table with one entry per 256B or so; but write barrier and generational trace not yet implemented
+ * Enable in-place generational collection via card table with one entry per 256B or so

  * Enable concurrent marking by having three mark bit states (dead, survivor, marked) that rotate at each collection, and sweeping a